artefactual/atom-docs/user-manual/administer/static-pages.rst

    * Alternatively, if a link to the static page has been added to the
      |info| :ref:`Quick links menu <quick-links-menu>` found in the
-     :term:`main menu` of the :term:`header bar`, you can open this menu and select the static page you woul like to edit from the :term:`drop-down menu`.
+     :term:`main menu` of the :term:`header bar`, you can open this menu and select the static page you would like to edit from the :term:`drop-down menu`.

 ..
 TIP::